John Wick: Chapter 2: What guys imagine they’re doing when they shoot IDPA.

 Once again, this is a series pushed onto me by Netflix (using their old rating system), which I ignored until they threatened to remove it from streaming (and it is not available from them on DVD).
-Once again, I am please that I was pushed over the edge.
-This series was well worth it.
+Once again, I am pleased that I was pushed over the edge.
+This series was well worth the time.

-The heart of the story, and most of the episodes, cover the commando raids run out of Scotland, to disable the production through sabotage.
-After an initial failure to insert British commandos, a second successful raid was conducted by Norwegians.
+The heart of the story, and most of the episodes, covers the commando raids run out of Scotland to disable the production through sabotage.
+After an initial failure to insert British commandos, a second successful raid was conducted by entirely Norwegians.

 What I really appreciate about this series is the production value.
 The props and costumes seem well researched, and the quality is excellent – particularly for made-for-television.
 The actors match (at least for the most part, I didn’t look them up one-by-one), in language and nationality, the characters that they portray.
 This adds another level of fidelity.
 When an American begins shouting about bombing the factory, I know they’re using a real American by the accent.
 Similarly the Norwegian who “grew up in America” has the right accent.